itsallcode/holiday-calculator/README.md

 ##### <a name="floating-holidays"></a>Floating holiday definition

-A floating holiday definition has the tag "float", followed by the offset, the day of week, the direction "before" or "after", the numbers of month and day of month.
+A floating holiday definition has the tag "float", followed by the offset, the day of week, the direction "before" or "after", the month and day of month.
 Month and day of month specify a *pivot date*.

 If the day of week of the pivot date is identical to the specified one then